 - Never leave an outdoor charcoal or gas grill unattended.

-- The grill should be placed well away from the home, deck railings and out from under eaves and overhanging branches.
+- The grill should be placed well away from the home and deck railings, and out from under eaves and overhanging branches.
 Avoid placing the grill on dry grass or leaves.

 - When you are finished grilling, let the coals completely cool before disposing in a metal container.